Chris Jakubauskas: Baltimore Orioles

 Jakubauskas signed a minor league contract with the Baltimore Orioles on February 1, 2011.
 He began the 2011 season with the Norfolk Tides after not making the major league roster out of spring training.
 He replaced the optioned Brad Bergesen after the Orioles selected his contract from the Tides on April 9.
 He made three relief appearances before a strained right groin sent him to the 15-day disabled list on April 18.
 Once activated off the disabled list, he was optioned back to the Tides on May 2.
 After another shuttle between Baltimore and Norfolk within a two-day span later that month, he finally began an extended stay with the Orioles when he was recalled on May 30.

 He earned his first win with the Orioles after pitching five shutout innings in a 4–0 victory over the Oakland Athletics at Camden Yards on June 7.
 It was his first start since the on-field accident in Houston the previous season.
 He has earned a spot on Baltimore's five-man starting rotation during the season.
 On October 30, he declared for free agency.

 Arizona Diamondbacks

-Jakubauskas signed with the Arizona Diamondbacks on November 8, 2011.
-Jakubauskas was released July 5, 2012.
+Jakubauskas signed a minor league contract with the Arizona Diamondbacks on November 8, 2011.
+In 18 games (7 starts) for the Triple-A Reno Aces, he logged a 2-3 record and 4.18 ERA with 28 strikeouts across 51 2/3 innings pitched.
+Jakubauskas was released by the Diamondbacks organization on July 5, 2012.

 Toronto Blue Jays

-On July 7, 2012, just two days after being released by the Diamondbacks, Jakubauskas signed with the Toronto Blue Jays, and was assigned to the Double-A New Hampshire Fisher Cats.
-On July 26, Jakubauskas was promoted to the Jays Triple-A affiliate Las Vegas 51s.
-On November 3, Jakubauskas was designated a minor league free agent by Major League Baseball.
+On July 7, 2012, Jakubauskas signed a minor league contractwith the Toronto Blue Jays, and was assigned to the Double-A New Hampshire Fisher Cats.
+On July 26, Jakubauskas was promoted to the Jays' Triple-A affiliate, the Las Vegas 51s.
+He elected free agency following the season on November 3.

 Milwaukee Brewers

-Jakubauskas signed a minor league contract with the Milwaukee Brewers on December 5, 2012.
-He appeared in 8 games at the Triple-A level for Milwaukee before being released.
+On December 3, 2012, Jakubauskas signed a minor league contract with the Milwaukee Brewers.
+He appeared in 8 games for the Triple-A Nashville Sounds before he was released on May 21, 2013.

 Cleveland Indians

-Jakubauskas then signed with the Cleveland Indians and was assigned to Triple-A Columbus Clippers.
+On May 31, 2013, Jakubauskas signed a minor league contract with the Cleveland Indians.
+In 11 appearances for the Triple-A Columbus Clippers, he posted a 3.86 ERA with 13 strikeouts across 14 innings pitched.
+Jakubauskas was released by the Indians organization on July 5.

-He retired on January 3, 2014.
+Jakubauskas retired from professional baseball on January 3, 2014.